Nicolaus Olahus: Early life

-His autobiographical notes and correspondence throw light on his life.
-After having studied at the Chapter School of Várad (now Oradea, Romania) from 1505 to 1512, he became a page at the court of Ladislaus II, but shortly afterwards chose an ecclesiastical career, and was ordained a priest in 1516 or 1518.
+His autobiographical notes and correspondence throw light about how he lived his life.
+After his studies at Chapter School of Várad (now Oradea, Romania) from 1505 to 1512, he became a page at the court of Ladislaus II.
+Shortly afterwards, he chose an ecclesiastical career, and was ordained a priest in 1516 or 1518.

-While acting as secretary to George Szatmári, Bishop of Pécs, he was appointed a canon of that chapter, later of Esztergom, and 1522 became Archdeacon of Komárom.
-In 1526 he was made secretary to King Louis II; but was transferred to the service of Mary of Habsburg.
-After the battle of Mohács, Olahus attached himself to the party of King Ferdinand I, but retained his position with the queen-dowager.
+While acting as secretary to George Szatmári, Bishop of Pécs, he was appointed a canon of that chapter.
+In 1522, he became the Archdeacon of Komárom.
+He was given a secretarial position to the King Louis II in 1526, but was transferred to the service of Mary of Habsburg later on.
+After the battle of Mohács, Olahus chose to side with the party of King Ferdinand I, but retained his position with the queen-dowager.

 High office

 In 1527 he was appointed Custos or head of the Chapter of Székesfehérvár, and accompanied the queen-dowager in 1530 to the Imperial Diet at Augsburg.
 When in 1531 she became Governor of the Netherlands, he went with her to what is today Belgium, where he remained (with a brief interruption in 1539) until his return to Hungary in 1542.
-In the following year he was made Royal Chancellor and Bishop of Agram (Zagreb) by King Ferdinand.
+Queen Mary had invited Erasmus to settle in Brabant.
+It was there that Olahus met him, and they kept up a correspondence.
+In 1543 Olahus was made Royal Chancellor and Bishop of Agram (Zagreb) by King Ferdinand.

 In 1548 he became Bishop of Eger, and in 1553 Archbishop of Esztergom.
-As such, he crowned Maximilian King of Hungary, and performed the solemn obsequies (1563) over Ferdinand I. As Archbishop of Esztergom, Olahus' first care was to put order into the finances and property of the archdiocese.
+As such, he crowned Maximilian King of Hungary, and performed the solemn obsequies (1563) over Ferdinand I. As Archbishop of Esztergom, Olahus's first care was to put order into the finances and property of the archdiocese.
 He enforced yet again the Jus Piseti, i.e. the right of supervision over the mint at Körmöcbánya (present-day Kremnica, Slovakia), for which surveillance the archdiocese enjoyed a large revenue.
 At his own expense, he redeemed the hypothecated provostship of Turóc (present-day Turiec, Slovakia), also the encumbered possessions of the Diocese of Nyitra (present-day Nitra, Slovakia).
 As Archbishop of Esztergom, Olahus exercised a supervision over the Diocese of Eger, and (with the consent of the Holy See) administered the Archdiocese of Kalocsa, vacant for 20 years.
 After the capture of Esztergom by the Ottomans, the new archiepiscopal residence was moved to either Nagyszombat or Pozsony.